domainmod/domainmod/README.md

 # Support
-If you have any questions or comments please visit http://domainmod.org or email me at support@domainmod.org.
+If you have any questions, comments or bugs to report, please visit domainmod.org/support/

-To report bugs, please visit http://github.com/aysmedia/domainmod/issues/.

 # License